YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > "But what are we supposed to do without a `constructor()`?"

 Most modern day proxies are initializeable.
 One of the main benefits of using a proxy is that you only have to deploy the implementation contract once, and then you can deploy many proxy contracts that point at it.
-However, the downside to this is that you cannot use a constructor in the already deployed implementaion contract when creating the new proxy.
+However, the downside to this is that you cannot use a constructor in the already deployed implementation contract when creating the new proxy.

 Instead, an `initialize()` function is used to set initial storage values: